-- 4.07 (WPO) Use of a Prohibited Object or Substance: Use of any prohibit- ed object or substance to strike or to threaten in a manner, which is perceived by the individual being threatened as capable of inflicting physical harm. - 4.08 (DOC) Bomb Threats: Reporting to school district employees or agents, police, or fire officials the presence of a bomb on or near school property without a reasonable belief that a bomb is actually present. - 4.09 (WPO) Explosives: Preparing, possession, or igniting on School Board property, explosives likely to cause serious bodily injury or property damage determined to have brought an explosive, as defined in 18 U.S.C.
+- 4.07 (WPO) Use of a Prohibited Object or Substance: Use of any prohibit- ed object or substance to strike or to threaten in a manner, which is perceived by the individual being threatened as capable of inflicting physical harm.
+TMT - 4.08 (DOC) Bomb Threats: Reporting to school district employees or agents, police, or fire officials the presence of a bomb on or near school property without a reasonable belief that a bomb is actually present.
+TMT - 4.09 (WPO) Explosives: Preparing, possession, or igniting on School Board property, explosives likely to cause serious bodily injury or property damage.
+TMT NOTE: Under the Gun-Free School Act, any student (regardless of age) who is determined to have brought an explosive, as defined in 18 U.S.C.
 921, to school, any school function, or on any school-sponsored transportation will be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one (1) full year.
 (The expulsion requirement is subject to modification, on a case-by-case basis, as allowed by law.)
-A student who is deter- mined to have brought a firearm to school will be referred for criminal prosecution.
-The Duval County School Board will conduct an expulsion hearing for a student found to have committed a Zero Tolerance Offense, even if the student withdraws from Duval County Public Schools after committing the offense.
+A student who is deter-mined to have brought a firearm to school will be referred for criminal prosecution.
+The Duval County School Board will conduct an expulsion hearing for a student found to have committed a Zero Tolerance Offense, even if the student withdraws from RCSA after committing the offense.